git-cola/git-cola/share/doc/git-cola/relnotes/unreleased.rst

 * `git xbase` learned to edit rebase instruction sheets that contain `exec` commands.

+* The diff colors are now configurable.  `cola.color.{text,add,remove,header}` can now be set with 6-digit hexadecimal colors.
+  See the `git cola manual <https://git-cola.readthedocs.org/en/latest/git-cola.html#configuration-variables>_` for more details.

 Fixes
 -----
 * `git cola` will now allow starting an interactive rebase with a dirty